cdent/gravy-blog/README.md

 * Naming the repo `gravy-blog` conflicts with some of the package discovery magic that is going on.
 To get around it, clone the repo into a directory named `gravy`.
+* It might have been a mistake to not use something like [Bootstrap](http://getbootstrap.com/) to handle CSS and ensuring goog typography.
+However I was more interested, in this case, in exploring the raw CSS.

 Testing
 =======